fabiancelik/rich-voice-editor/README.md

 <script src="./node_modules/quill-rich-voice-editor/dist/richVoiceEditor.min.js"></script>
 ```

+URL to npm package: https://www.npmjs.com/package/quill-rich-voice-editor

 ## Usage

 1. Please check the official Quill documentation for the basics first: https://quilljs.com/docs/quickstart/

-2. Include the richVoiceEditor.min.js via CDN or NPM via script-tag.
+2. Include the richVoiceEditor.min.js via CDN or NPM in a script-tag.

 3. Add containters and handlers for every tag/function you want to use.

+3. Register the module to the Quill Editor.

-4. Set 'rich-voice-editor' in modules to true
+4. Set 'rich-voice-editor' in modules to true.

 ```html
 <!DOCTYPE html>